IBMCP4I/cp4i-workshop-apiconnect-lab/README.md

   ![Security](images/security.png)

-3.11 Next you'll the define the endpoint for the external API.
+3.11 Next you'll define the endpoint for the external API.
 Click on **Properties** in the left menu.

 3.12 Click on the **target-url** property.
 Click **Add**.